tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

           ...
 ```

-And a corresponding function to add some frothy milk to the mug:
+And a corresponding function to add some frothy milk to the cup:

 ```js
       function deactivateButton() {